Year Published

 Published: 1991

 Sadly out of print, this book (produced in collaboration with the Lewis Cohen Urban Studies Centre), is all about memories of Brighton during the First World War.
 Through an examination of ephemera such as posters, photographs, pictures, songs and personal recollections, it portrays a collective memory of the city.
 Photographs are central to this work; for example Brighton Museum, Preston Manor and Brighton Reference Library are all featured pictorially.
-This book provides a valuable and important source of local history - a must for all those passionate about the city and its historical roots!Remember the First Time? - A Collection of Childhood Memories
+This book provides a valuable and important source of local history - a must for all those passionate about the city and its historical roots!The Landlord Cometh

 Published: 1981